readthedocs/ethicalads.io/content/posts/2022-community-ads-rfp.md

 ## Know of a worthy cause?

-Spread the word by submitting a [community ad application](https://www.ethicalads.io/community-ads/?ref=community-ads-rfp)today!
+Spread the word by submitting a [community ad application](https://www.ethicalads.io/community-ads/?ref=community-ads-rfp) today!